STAT545-UBC-hw-2018-19/hw03-ShuxianFan/README.md

 > (Sorry about that, but we can’t show files that are this big right now.)

-This is because the size of the file I generated is to large for GitHub to enable preview.
+This is because the size of the file I generated is too large for GitHub to enable preview.

 Here is a guideline of how you can view my work:
 (1) Go to the html preview page, where you will find the message above.